AbhaySuyal/Apple-leaf-disease-Prediction-System/README.md

 ## ⚙️ Training the Model

-To train the model from scratch:
+To train the model from scratch, run:

 ```bash
 python train_model.py
 ```

-This will:
+This script will:
-- Load images and labels
+- Load and preprocess images and labels
-- Preprocess data
+- Train a CNN model
-- Train a CNN
+- Save the model as `apple_leaf_model.h5`

-- Save the model as `model/apple_leaf_model.h5`
+You can then use this file for inference in the Streamlit web app.

 ---

 ## 🌐 Streamlit Web App

-To run the web application:
+To launch the web application:

 ```bash
 streamlit run app.py
 ```

-Then open the URL provided in the terminal to upload an image and view predictions in the browser.
+Upload an apple leaf image, and the model will classify it into one of the disease categories.

 ---

 ## 📸 Example Prediction

-Upload a sample leaf image using the Streamlit interface.
-The model will return one of:
+The model will return one of the following based on the uploaded leaf image:

 - ✅ Healthy
 - ⚠️ Apple Scab